Pita, Guinea

-Pita (Pular: 𞤅𞤢𞥄𞤪𞤫 𞤆𞤭𞤼𞤢), is a town in the Fouta Djallon highlands of Guinea.
+Pita (Pular: 𞤅𞤢𞥄𞤪𞤫 𞤆𞤭𞤼𞤢) is a town in the Fouta Djallon highlands of Guinea.
 It is the capital and largest urban center of the Pita Prefecture.

 Location

 Pita is located in the Pita Prefecture in the Mamou Region, in central Guinea.
 This is approximately 108 km northwest of the city of Mamou, the regional capital.
 Pita is located approximately 311 km northeast of the city of Conakry, the country's capital.

-Th geographical coordinates of the town are 11°03'16.0"N, 12°23'46.0"W (Latitude:11.054444; Longitude:-12.396111).
+The geographical coordinates of the town are 11°03'16.0"N, 12°23'46.0"W (Latitude:11.054444; Longitude:-12.396111).
 The town is located at an average elevation of 972.6 m above mean sea level.

 Overview

 The town is known for its bakeries and for waterfalls including the Kinkon Falls and the Kambadaga Falls.
-Tourists often visit the town market on their journey to and/or from the mountains and/or the waterfalls.
+Tourists often visit the town market on their journey to and from the mountains and the waterfalls.

 Transport

 A good national road (N5) leads north to the city of Labé, and then south, through Dalaba to Mamou City.